What is clarity, and how does it affect how a diamond appears?

 The Gemological Institute of America (GIA) formed the color grading scale currently accepted as the industry standard.
 The scale starts with the letter "D," representing colorless, and graduates through the alphabet up to "Z," which characterizes diamonds that are light yellow or brown.

 A diamond receives its color grade by comparing it to stones of known color under controlled lighting and precisely defined conditions of viewing.

 What is an eye-clean diamond?

-An eye clean diamond refers to a diamond that, to the naked eye, appears colorless and flawless.
+According to the GIA and the American Gem Society, diamonds rated as flawless (FL); internally flawless (IF); very, very slightly included (VVS1 and VVS2); and very slightly included (VS1 and VS2) are deemed to be eye clean.
 These diamonds usually have a clarity grade of "SI3" or better and color grade of “I” or better.
-Purchasing eye-clean diamonds allows a larger diamond on a smaller budget.
+Purchasing eye-clean diamonds allows you to enjoy a larger diamond on a smaller budget.

-How big of a diamond should I buy?
+What size diamond should I buy?

 How is cut measured?

 The cut of a diamond is measured using a device that is able to create a 3-D model of the gem, and calculate specific proportions and angles.
 Computer modeling allows one to see how light behaves when entering and exiting the top (upper surface) of a diamond.

 What does diamond fluorescence mean?